Feeling overwhelmed by life’s challenges?

 Depression, anxiety, grief, stress, family conflict, and other hardships can make peace and happiness feel out of reach.
 But it doesn’t have to be – together we can find a path forward.

-Hello, my name is Melanie Roy, B.A(Psych)., MSW, RSW, a Registered Social Worker and Psychotherapist practising in Winnipeg, Manitoba.
+Hi there, my name is Melanie Roy, B.A(Psych)., MSW, RSW, a Registered Social Worker and Psychotherapist practising in Winnipeg, Manitoba.

 I know that no two journeys are alike, and that’s why I prioritise creating personalised and authentic treatment plans for my clients, built with them, not for them.